OpenFn/docs/docs/faqs.md

 Jobs can be written and extended using raw Javascript for advanced data cleaning and manipulation.
-Therefore, you may want to implement Javascript to achieve specific requirements or to extend existing OpenFn language-packages, which are open-source!
+Therefore, you may want to implement Javascript to achieve specific requirements or to extend existing OpenFn adaptors, which are open-source!

 ## Where is my data stored?